sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/machine-images/index.md

 #### Creation procress

 Our AWS AMIs are all based on the HVM method, which provides us with the ability to create a Sourcegraph instance directly on the virtual machine using the verified Amazon Linux 2 Kernel 5.10 x86_64 HVM as the base image.
 The following steps are performed during the AMI creation process through our [install script](https://sourcegraph.com/github.com/sourcegraph/deploy@v4.0.1/-/blob/install/install.sh):
-1. De-escalate to ec2-user to make sure tasks are performed by non-root user
+1. De-escalate to `ec2-user` to make sure tasks are performed by non-root user
 1. Install Git
 1. Clone the deployment repository
 1. Data volumes are formatted and labeled for the AMI instance to mount later
-1. Add configurations to the kernel that would otherwise limit Sourcegraph search performance
+1. [Add configurations to the kernel](https://sourcegraph.com/github.com/sourcegraph/deploy@v4.0.1/-/blob/install/install.sh?L64-73) that would otherwise limit Sourcegraph search performance
-1. Adjust the local firewall to ensure k3s cluster networking/DNS can pass through
+1. [Adjust the local firewall settings](https://sourcegraph.com/github.com/sourcegraph/deploy@v4.0.1/-/blob/install/install.sh?L78-84) to ensure k3s cluster networking/DNS can pass through
 1. Link the ephemeral kubelet/pod storage to our data disk
 1. Link the persistent volume pod storage to our data disk
 1. Link the k3s's embedded database to our data disk